codyngpriest/alx-system_engineering-devops/0x09-web_infrastructure_design/README.md

 2. Secured and monitored web infrastructure
 On a whiteboard, design a three server web infrastructure that hosts the website www.foobar.com, it must be secured, serve encrypted traffic, and be monitored.

+3. Scale up
+Requirements:

+You must add:
+1 server
+1 load-balancer (HAproxy) configured as cluster with the other one Split components (web server, application server, database) with their own server You must be able to explain some specifics about this infrastructure:
+For every additional element, why you are adding it